 Q46.5.M1028, M1021, M1023.
 Is it possible that DM, PAD or PVD would be identified as an Active Diagnosis in M1028 but not be included as a primary or secondary diagnosis in M1021 or M1023?
 For example, a patient is referred to home health for speech language pathology interventions related to her dysphagia.
 The patient also has PAD which is documented in the patient's medical history.
-However, the PAD, while identified in the physician's summary/notes, does not meet the selection criteria for inclusion as a primary or secondary diagnosis as the SLP has no interventions related to her dysphagia.
+However, the PAD, while identified in the physician's summary/notes, does not meet the selection criteria for inclusion as a primary or secondary diagnosis as the SLP has no interventions related to the patient's PAD nor is it felt to have an impact on the patient's prognosis related to her dysphagia.
 Should the PAD be reported in M1028?
 [Q&A ADDED 10/16; Previously CMS Qtrly 10/16 Q&A #9]